 Lawmakers make another attempt at closing the state’s digital divide

-For Senator Don Coram, the lack of adequate Internet at his home in Montrose means using data on his cell phone to work on legislation, which not by chance, was recently a bill aimed at boosting investments in rural Internet infrastructure.
-And on Wednesday, when the Senate was debating that bill, he said he received a text from his wife that reaffirmed the importance of the issue.
+For Senator Don Coram, the lack of adequate Internet at his home in Montrose means using data on his cell phone to work on legislation, which not by chance, included a bill aimed at boosting investments in rural Internet infrastructure.
+And when the Senate was debating that bill in February, he said he received a text from his wife that reaffirmed the importance of the issue.

 “She had several phone calls from people who actually wanted to listen in this morning to the debate but they had no Internet,” Coram told Senate lawmakers.